rski/rski.github.io/_posts/2021-12-24-nix-swiss-army-knife.md

 # Customizing programs becomes a breeze

-The Nix community provides overlays for newever versions of programs that I very frequently want.
+The Nix community provides overlays for newer versions of programs that I very frequently want.
 I have been using the emacs overlay to get Emacs built from master for a long time now, and it works wonderfully.
 And yes, I do use home-manager to [set up the overlay](https://gitlab.com/rski/dotfiles/-/blob/ebbeb2c1a3b4b019675ce82a84e1016b3d8c6dcf/nixpkgs/home.nix#L399).
-The more time passes since the last time I had to search "emacs install build deps ubuntu", the happier I am as a person.
+The more time passes since the last time I had to search "emacs install build deps Ubuntu", the happier I am as a person.

 In a similar fashion, overrides make it possible to take something that is already packaged in nixpkgs and build it with different flags, patches or whatever else you might come up with.